Halifax River and Ponce Inlet

 Feeding into the Halifax River, the Tomoka River and it’s basin offer a wide range of fishing opportunities.
 Here, not only are redfish and trout a possibility, but black drum, tarpon, flounder, snapper, and snook are also fish that you’ll target while fishing this area.
 A particularly exciting seasonal opportunity in this area is using live baits and jerk baits to target tarpon that frequent the area from late spring until mid summer.
 You’ll locate tarpon as they roll on the surface of the water, then cast your bait to them and hold on for a great fight!

+This is for the hardcore fishermen that want to fish lures and may lean new tips and tricks.
 Our goal is to teach you the tricks and the trades of the artificial lures.
 This is a great way for a person to learn new tricks and techniques.
-You will be shown the art of the topwater to the fineness of bottom bouncing, from the twitch of a hard bait to the pop of the soft plastic and everything in between.
-The trip is great for beginners that want to learn and seasoned anglers that just want to fish artificial in the beautiful waters of Central Florida.
+The trip is great for beginners that want to learn how to fish lures and for seasoned anglers that just want to fish artificial in the beautiful waters of Central Florida.
+While targeting Redfish, Trout, Snook, Flounder and more.

 What I Provide & What to Bring